bird-house/pyramid-phoenix/docs/source/tutorial/visualisation.rst

 .. image:: ../_images/wizard.png

+You could choose a favorite here of a previous run job but in this case please choose *No Favorite* and click *Next*.

-The following steps are necessary to submit a job:
+The following steps are necessary to run a visualisation job:

 .. contents::
    :local: